 What Is Canva?

 One of the things that made the platform popular was the lower learning curve.
-The app also includes hundreds of templates that make creating professional-looking designs easy for even non-graphic designers.
+The web app also includes hundreds of free templates that make creating professional-looking designs easy for even non-graphic designers.

 - Lower learning curve than Photoshop

 - Thousands of stock images with pro-version

 - Many template designs are overused